OpenAdaptAI/OpenAdapt/README.md

 [Robotic Process Automation](https://en.wikipedia.org/wiki/Robotic_process_automation),
 except that we use transformers instead of conventional RPA tools.

-The idea is similar to [Adept.ai](https://adept.ai/), with some key differences:
+The direction is adjacent to [Adept.ai](https://adept.ai/), with some key differences:
 1. OpenAdapt is model agnostic;
 1. OpenAdapt generates prompts automatically (auto-prompted, not user-prompted);
 2. OpenAdapt works with all types of desktop GUIs, including virtualized (e.g. Citrix) and web